-- The Neyagawa Urban Core is identified as a Primary Regional Node in the Regional Official Plan (ROP) with a role in accommodating mixed-use intensification and supporting a provincial, regional and local transit system and is assigned a minimum density of 160 of residents and jobs combined per hectare. - The town is required to plan for growth in conformity with the policies of the ROP.
-As of July 1, 2024 (Bill 185), the Region of Halton became "an uppertier municipality without planning responsibility" and the ROP became the town's official plan. - Through the Regional Official Plan Review, a strategic employment area conversion for a portion of the lands abutting Highway 407 was also approved for the Neyagawa Urban Core. - The planning of the NUC at a density and mix of uses sufficient to support higher order transit also assists in the delivery of a 407 Transitway Terminal at Neyagawa Blvd and Highway 407.
+- The Neyagawa Urban Core is identified as a Primary Regional Node in the Regional Official Plan (ROP) and the town's urban structure with a role in accommodating mixed-use intensification and supporting a provincial, regional and local transit system and is assigned a minimum density of 160 of residents and jobs combined per hectare. - The town is required to plan for growth in conformity with the policies of the ROP.
+As of July 1, 2024 (Bill 185), the Region of Halton became "an uppertier municipality without planning responsibility" and the ROP became the town's official plan. - Through the Regional Official Plan Review, a strategic employment area conversion for a portion of the lands abutting Highway 407 was also approved for the Neyagawa Urban Core. - The planning of the NUC at a density and mix of uses sufficient to support higher order transit also assists in ensuring inclusion of a 407 Transitway Terminal at Neyagawa Blvd and Highway 407.
 Ministry of Transportation guidelines suggest a minimum density threshold of 160 of residents and jobs combined per hectare to support higher order transit which is consistent with what is assigned to the NUC as a Primary Growth Node under the ROP. - The NUC is part of the Urban Core Areas in the North Oakville East Secondary Plan (NOESP).
 The NUC is being planned as a transit-supportive community with reliable coordination between land use and transit, including the 407 Transitway (Bus Rapid Transit). - The vision for North Oakville is to create a compact, pedestrian-friendly urban community with diverse housing options, from large-lot detached homes to high-rise apartment buildings aimed at accommodating 55,000 people and providing 35,000 jobs. - The Neyagawa Urban Core lands are currently identified as "Nodes and Corridors for Further Study" within the approved town-wide urban structure. - "For those areas identified on Schedule A1 Urban Structure as Nodes and Corridors for Further Study, future review shall provide updated and new policies to delineate boundaries, the mix of land uses and the intensity and scale of development." - On October 4, 2021, the Planning and Development Council received the report "Neyagawa Urban Core Review - Background and Preliminary Directions" which introduced the study and provided background information and initial analysis by staff.

 - A Public Information Meeting was held on February 17, 2022, to solicit public input to the Neyagawa Urban Core Review. - A Statutory Public Meeting was held on May 16, 2022.
-A copy of the draft Official Plan Amendment was posted in conjunction with the Notice of Statutory Public Meeting. - Since the May 16, 2022 Statutory Public Meeting, staff prepared updates to the Draft OPA to respond to: - o comments received at the Statutory Public Meeting; - o feedback from Councillors: - o meetings with stakeholders; - o changes in policy context over the last two years including: - ROPA 48 and 49 being passed which included updates to the Regional Structure such as employment conversions, intensification and density targets, approved by the Minister of Municipal Affairs and Housing - concluded North Oakville East Commercial Study (NOECS) - Changes to Provincial Policy and the introduction of the Provincial Planning Statement 2024 (PPS, 2024) - A Statutory Public Meeting was held on November 25, 2024.
-The proposed official plan amendments for the Neyagawa Urban Core Area were based on the findings of the Neyagawa Urban Core Review including additional research, analysis and revisions undertaken by staff and including input from Council, landowners, the public and agency stakeholders. - Since the November 25, 2024 Statutory Public Meeting, further amendments have been proposed to address comments from Council and the public which includes the property owners whose lands are subject to the proposed amendments. - The proposed OPA contains new and updated policies for the NUC that will enable development of a mixed use, higher order transit supportive, complete community that is responsive to the climate emergency. - A copy of the proposed OPA was posted in conjunction with the Notice of Statutory Public Meeting on February 11, 2025.
+A copy of the draft Official Plan Amendment was posted in conjunction with the Notice of Statutory Public Meeting. - Since the May 16, 2022 Statutory Public Meeting, staff prepared updates to the Draft OPA to respond to:

+comments received at the Statutory Public Meeting; feedback from Councillors; meetings with stakeholders; changes in policy context over the last two years such as:

+Employment conversion through ROPA 48 and 49 being passed ongoing North Oakville East Commercial Study (NOECS)

+- Changes to Provincial Policy and the introduction of the Provincial Planning Statement 2024 (PPS, 2024) - The proposed official plan amendments for the Neyagawa Urban Core Area are based on the findings of the Neyagawa Urban Core Review including additional research, analysis and revisions undertaken by staff and including input from Council, landowners, the public and agency stakeholders. - The proposed OPA contains new and updated policies for the NUC that will enable development of a mixed use, higher order transit supportive, complete community that is responsive to the climate emergency. - A copy of the proposed OPA was posted in conjunction with the Notice of Statutory Public Meeting on November 5, 2024.